COVID-19 Guidelines for Re-Opening your Food Establishment

-- record the name and contact information of at least one member of every party of patrons that enter an indoor or outdoor dining area in the establishment (this does not include patrons who temporarily enter the area to place, pick up, or pay for a takeout order);
+- record the name and contact information of every patron that enters an indoor or outdoor dining area in the establishment, unless the patron temporarily enters the area to place, pick up or pay for a takeout order;

 - maintain the records for a period of at least one month; and

 - only disclose the records to a medical officer of health or an inspector under the Health Protection and Promotion Act on request for a purpose specified in section 2 of that Act or as otherwise required by law.

 *Remember to maintain privacy when collecting and storing information.

 - Keep a log of your staff’s contact information and dates and times they worked.
 Porcupine Health Unit will use this list to notify staff and customers if there is a case with COVID-19 at your establishment while they were there.